lloda/guile-newra/README.md

 * The new system matches sizes strictly.
 For instance `(array-map! (make-array #f 2) - (make-array #t 3))` succeeds, but `(ra-map! (make-ra #f 2) - (make-ra #t 3))` fails with a shape mismatch error.

-* The new system still supports non-zero base indices, but I'd advise against using them, because they aren't worth what they cost and I'm tempted to get rid of them.
+* The new system still supports non-zero base indices, but I'd advise against using them.

 * For most of the old functions `array-xxx`, the equivalent function in `newra` is `ra-xxx`.
 Exceptions: